Vegan Info

 Secondly, non-vegans are responsible for the deaths of those animals associated with the plant foods and plant products they eat (vegetables, fruits, beans, nuts, rice, pasta, bread etc.).

-Thirdly, non-vegans are responsible for the deaths of those animals associated with the animals and animal products they consume.
+Thirdly, non-vegans are responsible for the deaths of those animals or those associated with the animals they consume.
 More crops are grown to feed farmed animals than humans.

 Source: https://ourworldindata.org/land-use-diets